 The UK child visitor visa falls under the Standard Visitor Visa category and enables children under 18 to enter the United Kingdom for short-term purposes.
 The Home Office takes child welfare extremely seriously under Section 55 of the Borders, Citizenship and Immigration Act 2009, requiring proper care arrangements and parental consent for all child visa applications.

-Immigration officers carefully scrutinize child visitor visa applications to ensure genuine temporary visits and adequate welfare provisions.
+Immigration officers carefully scrutinise child visitor visa applications to ensure genuine temporary visits and adequate welfare provisions.
 The visa allows children to visit family, take holidays, or undertake short-term study courses of up to 6 months, but does not permit regular schooling, work, or access to public funds.
+For longer school placements, alternative routes apply (see the Alternative Routes section below).

-What Are the UK Child Visitor Visa Requirements?
+What Are the UK Child Visitor Visa Requirements 2026?

 Children under 18 applying for a UK visitor visa must demonstrate a genuine intention to visit temporarily, have adequate financial support, provide parental consent from all persons with parental responsibility, and show suitable care and accommodation arrangements in the UK.
 The child must intend to leave at the end of their visit.

-When a child is traveling to the UK without both parents, the visa application process requires establishing appropriate care and reception arrangements.
+When a child is travelling to the UK without both parents, the UK visa application form process requires establishing appropriate care and reception arrangements.
 Satisfying parental consent requirements through proper documentation is essential for approval.

 Eligibility Criteria for UK Child Visitor Visa